tufke/Spring-Boot-Stack-Exchange-Service/README.md

 ```
 #
 #### Stopping the docker container:
-* ctrl-d to stop session in command line
+* ctrl-d or ctrl-c to stop session and return to command prompt
-* docker ps -a to list all containers
+* docker ps -a --> to list all containers
-* docker stop <containerid> to stop the container
+* docker stop <containerid> --> to stop the container
 #
 #### The api documentation is available in **openapi.json** format:
 ```